 Humans are wired for shared social experiences.
 Our early human ancestors in Africa would gather around fires to cook and share food (inducing dopamine and serotonin) and strengthen group bonds and identity through storytelling.
 These rituals were immensely beneficial to human survival and development, and they became wired into our brains, bodies, and behavior.
 It is no coincidence that Amazon chose to name its content streaming device the Fire Stick.
 For readers interested in this topic, I recommend E.O.
-Wilson’s The Social Conquest of Earth and the Netflix documentary series Cooked, with Michael Pollan.
+Wilson’s The Social Conquest of Earth and the Netflix documentary series Cooked with Michael Pollan.

-Fast forward to modern day.
+Fast forward to the modern day.
 The prehistoric fires that served as social hubs have evolved into new forms.
 One form is movies.
 Sure, we can watch movies at home alone, and we often do.
 However, we are wired to derive happiness from this same activity if we experience it within a group setting of like-minded people.

 The business opportunity is to create a culture that facilitates feelings of happiness in a safe, pleasant, and comfortable space.
 Feelings of safety and comfort lower cortisol, the stress hormone.
 This improves our overall well-being.

 Alamo Drafthouse gets this.
-It has made its business a place of delightful experiences for customers and staff.
+It has made it's business a place of delightful experiences for customers and staff.
 For instance, Alamo hosts immersive theme nights for movie premieres.
 For the premier of Black Panther, it featured a themed food and beverage menu, fun movie props for photo ops, and encouraged moviegoers and staff to dress in costume.

 Reflect back again on our prehistoric campfire, burning late into the night sky.
 Part of this social ritual was the sharing of food, both hunted and foraged.
 There was giving and taking, and as a result, the group could survive and prosper.
 Over time, cooperation, sharing, reciprocity, and other prosocial behaviors became written into our DNA.

 If you’re reading this, you probably have access to the basic needs of food, water, and shelter.
-You have non-physical needs too, like recognition and praise.
+You have non-physical needs, too, like recognition and praise.
 Such appreciations affirm our value to a group.
 These social habits and rituals were necessary to our prehistoric survival, and they remain vital to the long-term success of any organization or group.

 Canpa, a construction materials company based in Turkey, now carries the torch of this ancient custom.
 After attending a Delivering Happiness masterclass, Canpa’s leadership created new traditions as part of its cultural transformation.

 Now, every team meeting opens with the giving of praise, inspirational notions, and heartfelt compliments to one team member.
-A new person is chosen each meeting so that the opportunity for happiness is shared.
+A new person is chosen for each meeting so that the opportunity for happiness is shared.
 Simple gestures like this cost nothing, yet they can have powerful emotional and health benefits that elevate group cohesion and performance.